<< Back to MOTIFvations Blog Home Page

 Analyzing Fragment Sizes

-To evaluate ATAC-Seq and CUT&Tag libraries we recommend checking the fragment distribution after library amplification, using a DNA fragment analyzer like the Agilent TapeStation with the D1000 Screen Tape Assay or the Agilent Bioanalyzer with the DNA 1000 Chip.
+To evaluate ATAC-Seq and CUT&Tag libraries we recommend checking the fragment distribution after library amplification, using a DNA fragment analyzer like the Agilent TapeStation with the D1000/D5000 Screen Tape Assay or the Agilent Bioanalyzer with the DNA 1000 Chip.
 An electropherogram of the fragments gives a nice visual of fragments sizes and their frequency.
 It’s best to choose an assay that is designed for best resolution under 1000 bp.
+A resolution of 5000bp is also useful to visualize peaks great than 1500bp which might suggest a sample preparation issue.

 Want to learn more about CUT&Tag?
 Check out our Epigenetics Podcast with Active Motif scientists Casidee McDonough and Kyle Tanguay to learn the technical details of the CUT&Tag protocol and current developments around this method in our R&D Team.